 What is the pastoral, medical and social support available in the school?

 The school meets all the statutory requirements for medical needs.
 Including a high number of Paediatric First Aiders.
 Staff are also trained to provide the administration of medication and forms are available for parents to fill in.
-Our children with complex medical needs are supported by qualified staff in school and outside agencies, working closely together.
+Children with complex medical needs would be supported by qualified staff in school and outside agencies, working closely together.